Engineering complex topological memories from simple Abelian models: Josephson junction realization

-{\em Josephson junction realization:-} We now present a means to experimentally demonstrate the quantum memory of our scheme, including its resilience to perturbations breaking the required symmetries.
+We now present a means to experimentally demonstrate the quantum memory of our scheme, including its resilience to perturbations breaking the required symmetries.
 Consider the Josephson junction element in Fig. \ref{figure3}(a).
 A flux $2 \pi /6$ passes through each loop, creating six degenerate ground states that can be used as a six-level spin \cite{Doucot}.
 Constructing a lattice of such elements, as in Fig. \ref{figure3}(b), imposes the vacuum state on all plaquettes, and gives the following Hamiltonian for the vertices, \be H'=- r \sum_v \big(A (v) + A^\dagger (v)\big). \ee Here $2r$ is the energy gap resulting from the tunnelling processes within the junctions.
-Using a semi-classical approximation we find the coupling to be $r \approx E_J^{3/4} E_C^{1/4} \exp(-S_0)$ with $S_0 \approx 0.651 \sqrt{\frac{E_J}{E_C}}$.
+Using a semi-classical approximation we find the coupling to be $r \approx E_J^{3/4} E_C^{1/4} \exp(-S_0)$ with $S_0 \approx 0.380 \sqrt{E_J/E_C}$.
 Here $E_J$ and $E_C$ are the Josephson and charging energies, respectively.
 To realize a single qubit memory, the states \rf{fchannels} must be prepared.
 This can be done by pumping charge between vertices to implement the $\sigma^z_i$ operations on the connecting link \cite{Pump}.
 The degeneracy of these states must then be confirmed.
 Since the Hamiltonian is a perturbed version of \rf{H}, it does not assign equal energies to the $e_g$ anyons.
 Hence, the terms $B (\sigma^z_2)^3$ and $B (\sigma^z_3)^3$ must be applied to each pair to ensure the degeneracies.
 These can be simply implemented by passing a flux of $2 \pi /3$ through the elements on links $2$ and $3$, rather than $2 \pi /6$.

-The experimental verification of such memories, even without the application of any quantum gates, would form a major breakthrough in the realization of anyonic quantum memories.
+The models used for our scheme are also closely related to those demonstrated with optical experiments \cite{Pachos,Pan}, giving another possible avenue for experimental study.
+The experimental verification of the memory of our scheme by any means, even without the application of any quantum gates, would form a major breakthrough in the realization of anyonic quantum memories.